Chapter 9 Reasoning and Decision Making

 Reliability of conclusions

 If the strength of the conclusion of an inductive argument has to be determined, three factors concerning the premises play a decisive role.
-The of Knut and his wife’s observations about crows (see previous sections) displays these factors:
+The example of observations about crows (see previous sections) displays these factors:

 Conclusions reached through a process of inductive reasoning are never definitely true, as no one has seen all crows on earth.
 It is possible, although very unlikely, that there is a green or brown exemplar.
 The three above factors contribute to the strength of an inductive argument.
 The stronger these factors are, the more reliable the conclusions reached through induction.